Soaring battery prices "devastating" U.S. lead producers

 “If all of a sudden we get into July and its 110 degrees from Texas through Illinois, we’re going to get replacement batteries out the whazoo,” he said, expecting a hotter summer to pull secondary prices back down below the 40-cent level.

-Some 90 percent of the 1.428 million tons of lead output in the United States is made from secondary feed, according to the International Lead and Zinc Study Group (ILZSG).
+Some 90 percent of the 1.296 million tonnes of lead output in the United States is made from secondary feed, according to the International Lead and Zinc Study Group (ILZSG).